monarchwadia/blog-monarchwadia.com/_posts/2024-02-23-running-llms-in-the-browser.md

     Browser->>Browser: Response
 ```

+# Implications

+This is a huge step forward for privacy and cost savings.
+It means that you can run LLMs on your users' machines, without needing to send data to a server.

+Since the unit costs of inference are now borne by the user, our cost for providing LLM-powered services is $0.
+This is a huge improvement from the current state, where we have to pay for the server costs of running LLMs.

+There are also privacy implications.
+Since the data never leaves the user's machine, it's much more private than the current state, where data is sent to a server for processing.

 # How to install and use Web LLM

 You can use Web LLM simply by `npm install`